SRGSSR/pillarbox-apple/docs/KNOWN_ISSUES.md

 ### Workaround

 Use `DownloadMediaSelectionPreference.all` to download all languages. `DownloadMediaSelectionPreference.automatic` generally works as well, provided users do not change their device language after downloading the content.

+## The system video view might present options unavailable for offline playback (FB24446455)

+When playing downloaded content, `SystemVideoView` might present options that are not available for offline playback.
+Selecting one of these options can trigger unexpected network activity or cause playback to stall while attempting to load content that is unavailable offline.

+### Workaround

+No workaround is available yet.